monideep2255/content_simplified/replit.md

 ## Overview

 Content Simplifier is an AI-powered web application that transforms complex content into clear, understandable explanations.
-Users can input URLs or text content, and the system uses Claude AI to generate simplified explanations with real-world examples and analogies.
-The application also supports follow-up questions and content organization through categories.
+Users can input text content or upload files, and the system uses Claude AI to generate simplified explanations with real-world examples and analogies.
+The application supports follow-up questions and content organization through categories with persistent PostgreSQL storage.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (January 2025)

+✓ **Database Migration**: Switched from in-memory storage to PostgreSQL with Drizzle ORM ✓ **Enhanced File Upload**: Added support for PDFs, Markdown, text files, images, and documents ✓ **Improved UX**: Auto-scroll for follow-up answers, source links for content ✓ **URL Handling**: Clear messaging that URLs cannot be processed directly - users must copy content ✓ **Save Behavior**: Content is automatically saved when processed (no manual save required)

 ## System Architecture